svn2github/dotnetzip/Readme.txt

 5. msbuild

-   (be sure you are using the .NET 3.5 version of MSBuild)
+   Be sure you are using the .NET 3.5 version of MSBuild.
+   This builds the "Debug" version of the library.
+To build the "Release" version, do this:

+   msbuild /t:Release

 6. to clean and rebuild, do
    msbuild /t:clean
    msbuild

-   (be sure you are using the .NET 3.5 version of MSBuild)

 7. There are two setup directories, which contain the projects